Skip to main content

 Which Master’s Program is for You?

-With so many options available for you to consider, it’s essential to do your research to ensure you are getting the best education for your goals.
-If you are thinking of going back to school for your master’s, there are plenty of options for getting a degree at your own pace.
+With so many options available for you to consider, it’s essential to do your research to ensure you're getting the best education for your goals.
+It’s important to consider your overall “Why.”

-Whether you're considering an MA, Master of Science (MS) or an other master's program, you'll take courses that continue to develop skills in your field of study and prepare you for the workforce.
+Whether you're considering an MA, MS or another master's program, you'll take courses that continue to develop skills in your field of study and prepare you for the workforce.

 Here are some of the other types of master's you could consider: